F-i-f/soft-brightness/README.md

 ### Configuration Settings

-#### _Use backlight control_
+#### _Backlight control mode_

+- If set to _Disabled_, the Brightness slider will only control the Soft Brightness overlays.
+The keyboard brightness hotkeys will keep their default bindings.

-When enabled, Soft Brightness will work together with your computer's back-light.
-The brightness slider and keyboard brightness hotkeys will control both the back-light and the Soft Brightness overlays.
+- If set to _Blend_, Soft Brightness will work together with your computer's back-light.
+The brightness slider and keyboard brightness hotkeys will control both the back-light and the Soft Brightness overlays at the same time.
 This is most useful:
   - if you have a back-light and  _Monitors_ is set to _External_, or
   - if a back-light is detected by Gnome but is not working (like some OLED panel laptops which report having a back-light brightness which doesn't exist).
 In that latter case _Monitors_ should be set to _All_.

-If _Use backlight control_ is disabled, the Brightness slider will only control the Soft Brightness overlays.
-The keyboard brightness hotkeys will keep their default bindings.
+- If set to _Chain_, Soft Brightness will be used for the lowest part of the slider.
+Then over a given percentage of the slider, back-light control will be used.
+This is most useful:
+  - if the back-light control of your screen is working, but the lowest setting is still too bright.

+- If set to _Chain built-in, Blend external_, Blend mode will be used on external monitor and Chain mode will be used on built-in monitors.

 #### _Monitor(s)_